makrai/notes/caporusso-2507-self-aspect.md

 ## Textual Features and Self-Aspects Correlations

-### Self-Aspects Most research focuses on I-talk, i.e., the use of
+### Self-Aspects Most research focuses on I-talk, ie the use of

 * first-person pronouns as indicators of Self-focus (Pennebaker+ 2003), which correlates with emotional pain, trauma, and depression